 Welcome to #HEARTyourtown.
-As part of our recovery journey from COVID-19 the council is investing in local artists and bringing colour and creativity to Huddersfield and Dewsbury town centres.
+As part of our recovery journey from COVID-19, the council has invested in local artists to bring colour and creativity to our town centres.

 About the artworks

 Below are the artworks you could see in Dewsbury, Mirfield and Heckmondwike.
 You can also see more images of the artworks on our Kirklees Council Instagram .

 The COVID-19 pandemic has been a difficult time for creative professionals, especially as many of them didn't qualify for financial support from the government.
 In addition to creating beautiful spaces for local people and visitors to enjoy, we were proud to support some of our talented artists and the wider Kirklees creative economy.
 Below is a little bit of information about the people behind the works.